6andrey/learn-salesforce/learning/certifications/salesforce-experience-cloud-consultant/salesforce-experience-cloud-consultant-notes.md

 Project

-Object that can have an external sharing model:
+Object that can have an external sharing model

 - Accounts and their associated contracts and assets
 - Assets
 - Cases